-The table shows that the average monthly income before joining Group farming activity was 5862 rupees.
-It has been increased to Rs.
-7969 after joining the groups.
+The table shows that the average monthly income before joining group farming was 5,862 rupees.
+It has increased to Rs.
+7,969 after joining the groups.
 So, it may be inferred that group farming has contributed to 35.94 percent increase in monthly income.
-The important factor to be noted is that the minimum monthly income of the farmer has increased from Rupees 500 to Rupees 2000.
-It will have greater impact upon the livelihood of the farmers.
-Their standard of living will increase due to this.
-Hence, it will lead to more improvement in their empowerment level too.
-Therefore, the entry to group farming has caused a positive impact upon their income level.
-There was a more unequal distribution of income before entering into group farming as the standard deviation was Rs.7143.
+The important factor to be noted is that the minimum monthly income of the respondents has increased from Rupees 500 to Rupees 2,000.
+There was a more unequal distribution of income before entering into group farming as the standard deviation was Rs.7,143.
 But after that, it has been decreased to Rs.
-6892.
+6892. impact upon their income level.
+THE statements about improved quality of life are not proven.
+There is no table with data about variables different from income.

-Group Farming and Sustainability
+Group Farming and Environmental Sustainability

-Farming has an important role in the development of a region.
-Unfortunately, farming is still one of the biggest sources of pollution.
-The impact of agricultural pressures includes loss of biodiversity, risks to human health, higher water treatment costs for the public, and economic damage to fisheries, tourism, and recreational businesses.
+Farming has an important role for economic development of a region, but it is alsoone of the biggest sources of pollution.
+The impacts of agricultural pressures include loss of biodiversity, risks to human health, higher water treatment costs for the public, and economic damage to fisheries, tourism, and recreational businesses.
 Proper approach, funding and motivation is needed to change this.
 We need modern, well-funded regulation of agriculture supported by advice and incentive.
 Properly funded farmers can protect and improve the environment.

-Our farmlands have reduced to just a little over a hectare per household.
-The soil is depleted of its nutrients by overusing chemicals, and wrong products.
+In India.. or in Kerala?
+Available farmlands have reduced to just a little over a hectare per household.
+The soil is depleted of its nutrients, by overusing chemicals, and wrong products.
 The farmer seeks the less expensive versions of agrochemical substances, which are also of low-quality.
-Farmers knew very little that they are over tilling the land, destroying its cover, and hurting its natural system.
-When shorn of its cover the eroded land expels in to the atmosphere carbon and other greenhouse gases what it had contained within it for centuries and it causes for climatic change.
+They know very little that they are over tilling the land, destroying its cover, and hurting its natural system.
+When shorn of its cover, the eroded land expels in to the atmosphere carbon dioxide and other greenhouse gases what it had contained within it for centuries and this is one of the causes of climatic change.

 The harmful effects of hazardous pesticides on the environment have been a cause of concern among UN agencies and the international community Many hazardous pesticides have been linked to environmental pollution, and are a threat to beneficial bio-diversity due to devastating effects on non-target species such as honeybees and earthworms.
 Spraying of pesticides leads to air, soil, and, water pollution which can be prevented by using safer formulations or natural farming techniques.

 The sustainability of group farming is examined through the method of cultivation that the groups are following.
 Organic farming fields have five times higher plant species richness, 20 times higher pollinator species, and higher earthworm abundance as compared to conventional fields.
 Removing highly hazardous pesticides from agricultural practice in low- and middle- income countries is crucial to ensuring community and environmental health and occupational safety of farmers.

-Organic farming globally practices higher levels of pest infestation but this effect highly depends on the pest type.
+Organic farming globally practices higher levels of pest infestation, but this effect highly depends on the pest type.
 Organic farming practices can match or outperform conventional pest control practices against pathogens and animal pests whereas weeds are much more plentiful in organic than in conventional systems.
-Thus, ecological intensification based on organic farming can contribute to the control of animal pests and pathogens by enhancing biological control services and limiting their invasion levels (Muneret, et.al 2018).
+Thus, ecological intensification based on organic farming can contribute to the control of animal pests and pathogens by enhancing biological control services and limiting their invasion levels (Muneret etal., 2018).